LaibaNaheed/LaibaNaheed/README.md

 ">
   <p align="center">
     I blend <strong>creativity, storytelling, and code</strong> to build things that feel soft, aesthetic, and meaningful.
-    Whether it's a cinematic video, a UI design, or a responsive website — I love craft with passion and purpose. 🌙💜
+    Whether it's a cinematic video, a UI design, or a responsive website — I love craft with passion and purpose.💜
   </p>
 </div>